geerlingguy/ansible-role-jenkins/README.md

 Jenkins plugins to be installed automatically during provisioning.

+    jenkins_plugins_update_url: "https://updates.jenkins-ci.org"

+URL of the Update Centre.
+Used as the base URL to download the plugins and the `update-center.json` JSON file. [ref `jenkins_plugin` / `update_url`](http://docs.ansible.com/ansible/latest/jenkins_plugin_module.html)
+This should be set to `"https://updates.jenkins-ci.org/stable"`, if using the Jenkins stable release.

     jenkins_plugins_state: present

 Use `latest` to ensure all plugins are running the most up-to-date version.